 All of the information above applies no matter which type of animal it came from – the Porterhouse and T-Bone are still highly flavorful and sought after cuts.

-All of this steak talk might have you a little bit hungry.
 Both T-Bone and Porterhouse beef cuts are pretty widely available – odds are you’ll find them in stock at least some of the time at your local grocer or butcher.

 But there are also a few online farm to market ranchers that can deliver some incredible steaks straight to your doorstep.

 I can personally attest to the quality of Snake River Farms – they’re one of the finest American Wagyu ranches in the USA, and you’ll find their cuts for sale at top notch steakhouses around the country.

 They have two cuts for sale that are particularly worth your consideration.
 They offer a Prime Porterhouse as well as an American Wagyu Porterhouse.
 Prime is the highest rating the USDA gives for beef cuts, and Waygu is the gold standard when it comes to beef.